Why tipping your yacht crew is important

 Six jobs in one

 Joe carries out six highly skilled jobs and earns what equates to less than €6/hour.
 Now that is value for money.
 No matter what you do, Joe will strive to make your holiday the best you have ever experienced.
 Surely giving him a tip for all his efforts is a no brainer?
-After all, I bet you generally leave a 10% tip after a meal, and that only takes a few hours.
+After all, I bet you generally leave a 10% tip after a meal and that only takes a few hours.
+Tipping your skipper is the right thing to do.
 Let’s look at the jobs he does:

 As well as being responsible for the yacht, Joe is also responsible for your safety while on board and that of any crew.
 To keep you safe, he is trained in first aid and life-saving.
 Furthermore, Joe holds licenses and insurance to make sure there are no mishaps and that he is covered for any unforeseen circumstances out of his control.